Creating a Climate of Respect Chancellor's Commission to Prevent Sexual Misconduct

 The University of Nebraska-Lincoln is committed to preventing sexual misconduct, responding when it occurs, and supporting any person who has been subjected to sexual misconduct.
-The collaborative is a campuswide coalition charged with the role of expanding efforts to improve education, training and policy development to address sexual misconduct.
+The commission is a campuswide coalition charged with the role of expanding efforts to improve education, training and policy development to address sexual misconduct.

 We envision a university community that is free from sexual misconduct including sexual violence and harassment of any kind.
 We seek to improve and sustain a culture of health and wellness in relationships, and promote a commitment to the welfare of others, protection of rights, and support all fundamental fairness and due process.